MennaMaged/spritecloud/README.md

 - Create new project by cloning this repo
 - Run as Maven Clean Install to install all dependencies
 - Right click >> Maven >> Update Project.. >> check force update
-- Run as Maven Testto execute all TCs
+- Run as Maven Test to execute all TCs

 # Remote execution using CI/CD pipeline
 - Install Jenkins: https://coralogix.com/blog/how-to-install-and-configure-jenkins-on-the-mac-os/